narrowspark/framework/docs/en/01_Prologue/Contributions/05_Experimental.md

 ## Experimental Features

-All Symfony features benefit from our :doc:[Backward Compatibility Promise][1] to give developers the confidence to upgrade to new versions safely and more often.
+All Narrowspark features benefit from our [Backward Compatibility Promise][1] to give developers the confidence to upgrade to new versions safely and more often.

 But sometimes, a new feature is controversial.
 Or finding a good API is not